Differentiable imaging: Background

 Computational imaging combines optical hardware and computational algorithms to capture and reconstruct information that conventional imaging system cannot.
 This is achieved from a combination of the imaging system and the software used in the image reconstruction.
 Since the captured information may not directly show the image of the target, these systems often rely on numerical models that describe how light encodes the target.
-In practice, such models may deviate from the physical systems due to uncertainties such as noise, misalignments, manufacturing imperfections, environmental variations, and etc. These uncertainties can cause a mismatch between the physical system and its numerical model, which may degrade reconstruction quality and limit the effectiveness of the hardware–software co-design.
+In practice, such models may deviate from the physical systems due to uncertainties such as noise, misalignments, manufacturing imperfections, environmental variations, etc. These uncertainties can cause a mismatch between the physical system and its numerical model, which may degrade reconstruction quality and limit the effectiveness of the hardware–software co-design.
 Uncertainty quantification is also studied in other hybrid physical–numerical systems, such as digital twin.
 While numerical modeling imaging systems date back to the several decades, such as the multislice method in electron microscopy or X-Ray nanotomography, differentiable imaging emphasizes jointly modeling uncertainties and solving inverse problems with image reconstruction simultaneously.